oroinc/documentation/commerce/user_guide/system/workflows/index.rst

    .. image:: /user_guide/img/system/workflows/translations_relevantlist.png

 2. From the translation list, choose the language into which you want to translate the label, and point to the corresponding cell in the **Translated Value** column.
-3. Using the :ref:`inline editor <doc-grids-actions-records-edit-inline>`, specify the new translation for the label.
+3. Using the inline editor, specify the new translation for the label.

    .. image:: /user_guide/img/system/workflows/translations_edit1.png